MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/alerts/itsmc-dashboard-errors.md

 ## Lack of connection details

 **Error**: "Something went wrong.
-Couldn't get connection details."
+Could not get connection details."
 This error appears when you define an ITSM action group.

 **Cause**: Such an error appears in either of these situations: